Jeremy enjoys reviewing cinema and television when not working as a chemist.

-- Proposes (and has) have sex with Chase at work in the middle of a patient's scan.
-So complications arise with no doctors were watching, and if not for Foreman just happening to check in, the patient could have died.
+- Proposes (and has) to have sex with Chase at work in the middle of a patient's scan.
+So complications arise when no doctors were watching, and if not for Foreman just happening to check-in, the patient could have died.

 - Everyone in House's team breaks into patient homes (to look for samples), but only Cameron offers to have sex (with Chase) on their patient's bed.
 Ew.

 - Drugs an overweight patient to keep him in hospital, which leads to him crashing through a window.

 Cameron's one of the worst, parading around with a holier than thou attitude yet performing as many as if not more dubious actions than her colleagues.
 She riffles through House's mail, almost kills a patient through negligence by having sex with Chase at work (he's guilty too, but she's the one who suggested it), and continues having sex at work afterwards.
 I'm sorry, was your patient almost dying not enough of a wake-up call?

 And despite objecting to many of House's immoral schemes, Cameron crafts some of her own, like drugging an overweight patient to convince him he needs to stay longer at the hospital.
 She's right that he has something wrong with him, but her actions lead to him crashing through a full glass window (her drug kicks in while he's standing), and only luck prevents him from being seriously hurt or killed.

 - Injects Cameron with a disease (he's already exposed) to entice her to explore a dangerous area for samples

 - Chooses to fire his girlfriend (Dr. Remy "Thirteen" Hadley) rather than resign